The characteristics of the meandering effect in a stratified wake: Wake model with meandering

 Here, both of them are integrated through the cross-section $A$ which excludes the sponge layer applied in the simulations.
 We use $C_0$ to guarantee consistency with the diameter definition.
 The initial mean profile is Gaussian, and we find that $C_0=2$ will guarantee $W(0)=H(0)=D/2$ during the initialization.

-Therefore, we are able to extract the centre location and the length scales for all instantaneous snapshots however chaotic they are.
+Therefore, we are able to extract the center location, the width, and the height for all instantaneous snapshots however chaotic they are.
+To quantify the meandering behavior, the center location, the width and the height are extracted for all instantaneous streamwise cross sections for all the repetitions.
+We will study the joint p.d.f. of the wake center location $p_c(y_c,z_c,t)$ and it requires a huge amount of data to converge.
+The kernel density estimation is used to obtain p.d.f. from large data samples \cite{botev2010kernel}.

 The same technique can be applied to any other profiles we are interested in, as long as we substitute the instantaneous velocity deficit $u(y,z,t)$ by the corresponding quantities.
-For example, we may calculate the centre location and the length scales for the mean velocity profile $\overbar{U}(y,z,t)=\langle u(y,z,t)\rangle$, where $\langle \cdot\rangle$ represents the ensemble average of the quantity.
+For example, we may calculate the center location, the width, and the height for the mean velocity profile $\overbar{U}(y,z,t)=\langle u(y,z,t)\rangle$, where $\langle \cdot\rangle$ represents the ensemble average of the quantity.
 According to the symmetry, we should have $y_c=0$ and $z_c=0$ for $\overbar{U}(y,z,t)$.
-However, note that the characteristic quantities of the mean profile are not necessarily the same as the mean of the instantaneous characteristic quantities.
+However, note that the width and the height of the mean profile are not necessarily the same as the mean of the instantaneous width and height.
+Similarly, we can also compute the width and the height of the p.d.f. $p_c$, and they indicate the meandering range of the wake center location.